-Chef Tip: Use Knorr Sinigang sa Sampalok Mix as the base for heightened flavors and add other souring agents like green mango, kamias, calamansi, even watermelon to add fruity notes
+Chef’s tip: Use Knorr Sinigang sa Sampalok Mix as the base of your sinigang, then create more complex flavors by adding other souring agents or fruits.
+Try it with green mango, kamias, calamansi, or even watermelon.

 #3 Western Soups